geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/testing.md

   * `buildGardenCollection(String assetPath, String gardenId)` - builds a `GardenCollection`.
   * `buildUserCollection(String assetPath, String currentUserID, String currentUserUID)` - builds a `UserCollection`.

+## TestFixture singleton

+The `TestFixture` singleton is used to load the test fixture data.
+The singleton has the following methods:
+  * `getInstance(String assetPath)` - returns a Future with the singleton instance.
+The first time it is called, it will load the test fixture data.
+  * `setup()` - initializes the singleton by loading the test fixture data.

+There are two methods for each entity in the test fixture:
+  * `get<Entity>Stream()` - returns a Stream of the List of the entities from the test fixture.
+  * `get<Entity>Database()` - returns The `Fixture<Entity>Database` from the test fixture.

 ## Unit Tests

 The tests are located in the `test` directory.
 The tests are organized by feature using the same directory structure as the feature.
 For example the `bed` feature has the following test files